IP-CAM/Minify-Module-OCStore-Opencart-v.2.3.x/README.md

-# Minify for ocStore 2.3
+# Minify for ocStore and Opencart v.2.3.x Versions

 Combine, compress css, js files and html formatting into one line.